StevenPeutz/StevenPeutz.github.io/README.md

 **What does it do?**\
 This tool simply asks you a question (multiple choice) about your dataset or research design.
 Based on your answer a second questions is asked (again in multiple choice).
-This continues untill are relevant information is gathered (maximum of 7 questions) about your dataset and research design to tell you which hypothesis test is the correct one.
+This continues until are relevant information is gathered (maximum of 7 questions) about your dataset and research design to tell you which hypothesis test is the correct one for your project.

 **Is it fast?**
 Yes.
 It is all JavaScript so each new question does not require a pageload.
 You load the page once, and that is all.